The Concrete Blonde

 The Concrete Blonde is the third novel by American crime author Michael Connelly, featuring the Los Angeles detective Hieronymus "Harry" Bosch.
 It was published in 1994.

-Background

-Connelly said that he obtained the seed idea for The Concrete Blonde by reading a book detailing actual cases, written for forensic professionals.
+Connelly said that he obtained the seed idea for the novel by reading a book detailing actual cases, written for forensic professionals.
+It is written in the police procedural form of crime fiction.
+In this style, the detective interacts with a wide range of individuals who assist in the investigation.